 Maryland Commercial Lease Agreement

-A Maryland commercial lease agreement is a legally binding contract between a landlord and a tenant for the use of a commercial space.
-This agreement outlines the terms under which the tenant can occupy and utilize the property for business purposes.
+A Maryland commercial lease agreement serves as a legally binding contract between a landlord and a tenant for the use of a commercial space.
+Furthermore, this agreement outlines the terms under which the tenant can occupy and utilize the property for business purposes.

 Maryland Commercial Lease Agreement